-In 2015, with the generous support of the UK public and institutional donors, the funds raised by Handicap International UK supported 26 countries, two regional and four global programmes: Afghanistan, Algeria, Bangladesh, Burundi, Cambodia, Colombia, Democratic Republic of Congo, Ethiopia, Haiti, India, Indonesia, Iraq, Jordan, Kenya, Laos, Lebanon, Liberia, Madagascar, Mozambique, Nepal, Palestinian Territories, Philippines, Rwanda, Sierra Leone, South Sudan and Sri Lanka as well as our Middle East and West Africa regional programmes.
+In 2016, with the generous support of the UK public and institutional donors, Handicap International UK supported 22 countries, one regional programme, and six global programmes: Afghanistan, Bangladesh, Burkina Faso, Cambodia, China, Democratic Republic of Congo, Egypt, Haiti, Indonesia, Jordan, Kenya, Laos, Lebanon, Nepal, Niger, North Korea, Philippines, Rwanda, Sierra Leone, Somaliland, Sri Lanka, and Syria, as well as our West Africa regional programme.

 The projects supported cover a wide range of Handicap International’s work, including emergency relief, demining, rehabilitation and inclusive education.

 The UKEMT includes a register of UK-based medical and health professionals who are trained to deploy, when requested, to sudden-onset disasters such as earthquakes.
 The register is maintained by the organisation UK-Med, and the team has a field hospital ready for rapid deployment, operated with the support of the UK Fire and Rescue Service.

 Thanks to Handicap International UK, rehabilitation has for the first time been fully integrated into the emergency medical team, meaning that, as well as surgery, patient care now includes rehabilitation, including the provision of essential equipment such as wheelchairs and orthotics, psychosocial support, and onward referral.